TulipaEnergy/TulipaEnergyModel.jl/README.dev.md

 ![Screenshot of the pull request information](docs/images/PRInfo.png)

-You pull request will apper in the list of pull requests in the TulipaEnergyModel.jl repository, where you can track the review process.
+You pull request will appear in the list of pull requests in the TulipaEnergyModel.jl repository, where you can track the review process.

 Sometimes reviewers request changes.
 After pushing any changes,